nostr-protocol/nips/NN-key-export.md

      - Append these bytes: [15, 91, 241, 148, 90, 143, 101, 12, 172, 255, 103]
      - Append a `0` if the key has been carelessly handled (printed, cut-n-paste, saved to disk, etc, while not encrypted) or a `1` if it is not known to have been carelessly handled.
  - Generate a random 16-byte initialization vector for AES-256, called IV
- - Pad the input as required by AES
+ - Pad the input as required by AES to 48 bytes.
  - Encrypt the padded input with AES-256-CBC using the randomly generated IV and the key generated from the previous section.
+The result should be 48 bytes long.
  - Concatenate the output:
-     - Start with the 16-byte IV
+     - Start with the 16-byte salt used in the key derivation step above
+     - Append the 16-byte IV
      - Append the ciphertext output of AES (the total should now be 80 bytes)
  - Encode using base64 using the standard alphabet from RFC 3548

 The decryption process is the reverse of the encryption process

- - Decode the input using base64 using the standard alphabet from RFC 3548
+ - Decode the input using base64 using the standard alphabet from RFC 3548.
+The result should be 80 bytes long.
- - Split the input considering the first 16 bytes as the IV and the rest as ciphertext
+ - Split the input considering the first 16 bytes as the salt, the next 16 bytes as the AES IV, and the rest as ciphertext
+ - The salt should start with 0x01.
- - Decrypt the ciphertext with AES-256-CBC using the IV and the key generated from the previous section.
+ - Decrypt the ciphertext with AES-256-CBC using the IV and the key generated from the previous section using the salt.
+The output should be 44 bytes long.
  - Split the output into three pieces
      - The first 32 bytes, which are the private key
      - The next 11 bytes, which must equal [15, 91, 241, 148, 90, 143, 101, 12, 172, 255, 103] or else there was an error.